Guleh/predic-o-matic-Client/README.md

 # PredictOMatic

 This is the first version of the predict_o_matic web-application.
 The current version is private.<br>
 Predict-o-matic is a project which tries to generate predictions for the crypto currency market.
-These predictions are made using well known machine learning self-optimizing algorithms.
+These predictions are made using self-optimizing machine learning algorithms.
 The project is made for fun and is in no way intended to provide actual trading advice.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.